Circle Mongolia: 1.5 weeks touring Nomadic Culture

-In September 2025, I visited Mongolia with Amicus Travel covering circle Mongolia (loop in the South) and the Golden Eagle Festival (2 hours east of Ulaanbaatar in Oglii).
+In September 2025, I visited Mongolia with Amicus Travel covering Circle Mongolia (loop in the South) and the Golden Eagle Festival (2 hours east of Ulaanbaatar in Oglii - covered in a separate blog post).
 Read ahead for my trip report!

 Flights into UB in general come from South Korea, China, or Japan.
 I flew in from Seoul, and there are about 3-4 flights per day.
-The airport is an hour from the city with no traffic, so I was picked up with my family (I refer to “we” in this blog post, which refers to the group of us).
+The airport is an hour from the city with no traffic, so I was picked up with my family by the tour company (I refer to “we” in this blog post, which refers to the group of us).
+If you are traveling without an airport pick-up, I highly recommend organizing one in advance!
+There are not a lot of options to get a taxi, and you can get one in advance for cheap.

 I will mention early that UB has hands down the worst traffic I have ever seen!
 One day it took us 1.5 hours to move 5km.
 Keep this in mind if you ever visit Mongolia!